Perkedel/Lah-Mboh/docs/Tutorial/Irrelevant/SurvivalKit.md

     - Painkiller & Anesthetics
 - Weapons.
 Note, these type of things were never found besides video games
     - Ammos & guns for it
-    - Flare kit.
+    - Flare kit (actually this one exists in packs found IRL).
 Flare gun & shots for it for calling your survivors or attention diversion.
     - Melee.
-Knifes / Bayonette, garotte
+Knifes / Bayonette, garotte.
+Actually, *non-weaponized* knives are legal for IRL distribution.

 ## Sauces